 |Christopher S. Amato, MD, FACEP, FAAP

 Dr. Amato is an Associate Professor in the Department of Emergency Medicine & Pediatrics at Sidney Kimmel Medical College.
-He is also the Director of Pediatric Emergency Medicine Fellowship and Pediatric Medical Director Atlantic Ambulance and Pediatric Advanced Life Support.
-He is an Attending Physician, Pediatric Emergency Medicine at Morristown Memorial Hospital /Goryeb, Children's Hospital Morristown, NJ.
+He is also the Pediatric Medical Director of Atlantic Ambulance.
+He is the Director of Pediatric Emergency Medicine Fellowship and an Attending Physician, Pediatric Emergency Medicine at Morristown Memorial Hospital /Goryeb, Children's Hospital Morristown, NJ.
 Dr. Amato is active in education with appointments on National Committees as well as lecturing locally and nationally.
 He has published chapters and peer-reviewed research in areas including toxicology, dehydration, and orthopedics.

 |Richard M. Cantor, MD, FACEP, FAAP

-Dr. Cantor is Professor of Emergency Medicine/Pediatrics at Golisano Children's Hospital in Syracuse, New York.
-He is also the Director of Pediatric Emergency Services and Director of Fellowship Program in Pediatric Emergency Medicine.
-He is also the Medical Director at Central New York Poison Control Center.
+Dr. Cantor is a Professor of Emergency Medicine/Pediatrics.
+He is also the Retired Director of Pediatric Emergency Services and Director of Fellowship Program in Pediatric Emergency Medicine.
+He is also the Emeritus Medical Director of the Upstate Poison Center.
 Dr. Cantor won the ACEP Outstanding Speaker of the Year Award in 1993-94 and the 2002 National Emergency Medicine Award For Excellence in Education.
-He also is the 2016 New York State Physician of the Year by the New York Chapter of the American College of Emergency Physicians (ACEP).
+He also is the 2016 New York State Physician of the Year by the New York Chapter of the American College of Emergency Physicians (ACEP)

 |Ilene A. Claudius, MD, FACEP